 Evaluating Street Tree Removals

-Contact is then made with the homeowner where the street tree will be removed and the species to be planted is communicated. ***Homeowners with unpaid dues will not be eligible to receive tree work.***
+***Homeowners with unpaid dues will not be eligible to receive tree work.***

 Choosing New Street Tree Plantings

 Street trees slated for replacement will be replaced following the guidelines that have been established for species and species location by the tree committee.
-Trees planted before the establishment of the Street Tree committee may not have followed the guidelines outlined below.
+Trees planted before the establishment of the Street Tree Committee may not have followed the guidelines outlined below.

 Species Guidelines